Best Waterproof Hiking Boots

 Unless you only hike in dry climates, such as the American southwest, waterproof hiking boots are needed for your hiking safety.

-I've owned these waterproof, Asolo hiking boots for 5 years.
+I’ve owned these waterproof, Asolo boots for over 5 years!.
 They are the only boots I would ever recommend.
+And yes, they are the same pair.
+5 years, no blisters, still function flawlessly.

-After hiking 500 miles through Spain, a few hundred miles in Glacier, and countless other miles in Colorado, I have never received a blister nor been disappointed in their waterproofness.
+After hiking 500 miles through Spain, a few hundred miles in Glacier, and 1,000s of miles in Colorado, I have never received a blister nor been disappointed in their waterproofness.

 I swear, you will love these hiking boots.
 Check them out.